programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 	truesite = selectedObject.userData.site;
 ```

-We can use the getWorldPosition method to find out the coordinates of the truesite.
-You may wonder why we did not just put the coordinates in the userData and we could have as the sites do not move in this version of the game.
-However having this extra step means that if we want to make the map (with sites) movable in a different version it is easier to do.
+You can use the getWorldPosition method to find out the coordinates of the truesite.
+You may wonder why you did not just put the coordinates in the userData and you could have as the sites do not move in this version of the game.
+However having this extra step means that if you want to make the map (with sites) movable in a different version it is easier to do.
 The getWorldPosition method puts the coordinates into a vector (x, y, z) that is given as an argument, in this case 'testposition'.
 This vector can not be null to begin with so it is set as (0,0,0).
-To get the position of the jar being dragged we can put its position property into a vector (we will call 'aposition').
+To get the position of the jar being dragged you can put its position property into a vector (you will call 'aposition').

 After:
 ```